Counseling Staff

 Patrick Bowman is a Licensed Professional Counselor – Supervisor, and Board Certified Professional Christian Counselor.
 He offers individual, couple, and family counseling as well as pastoral and spiritual guidance.
 Patrick received his Bachelor of Science degree in psychology from Xavier University and a Masters in Applied Psychology from the University of Southwestern Louisiana.
 He is a graduate of the Harding University School of Biblical Studies program and completed additional graduate courses at the Harding Graduate School of Religion.
 Patrick has also completed graduate coursework at Cornell University in the area of Human Development and Family Studies.

-With over 25 years of counseling, Patrick has worked both as an inpatient and outpatient counselor at several psychiatric and substance abuse facilities.
-He also served 13 years in a ministerial capacity at a local church, and recently completed 9 years of counseling for Bienvenu Counseling Services.
+With over 30 years of counseling, Patrick has worked both as an inpatient and outpatient counselor at several psychiatric and substance abuse facilities.
+He also served 13 years in a ministerial capacity at a local church and 9 years of marriage counseling for Bienvenu Counseling Services.

-Currently, Patrick is employed as instructor of psychology at the University of Louisiana and South Louisiana Community College.
-He has proudly served as a group facilitator for the Nurturing Fathers Best Dads Program at the Family Tree Counseling Center since 2008, and also conducts individual, couple and family counseling at The Family Tree Counseling Center.
+Currently, Patrick is employed as an Instructor of psychology at the University of Louisiana.
+He has proudly served as a group facilitator for the Nurturing Fathers Best Dads Program at The Family Tree Information, Education, & Counseling Center since 2008, and conducts individual and marriage counseling at The Family Tree.

-Patrick and his wife have been married over 35 years, have 3 adult children, and 3 grandchildren.
+Patrick and his wife, Priscilla, have been married 40 years and have 3 adult children, and 7 grandchildren

 (She, Her, Hers)